purarue/glue_geocities/README.md

 - https://gifcities.org/
 - https://twitter.com/geocitiesbot

-This also included [an old version of my feed](https://purarue.xyz/feed/) which [look like this](https://github.com/purarue/glue_geocities/blob/main/.github/old_feed.png?raw=true), but re-implementing that as a static site without an API (which doesnt exist anymore, [was a bunch of genservers in elixir which cached the data](https://github.com/purarue/glue/tree/408d738439f05ef4797133f69114d28800710537/lib/glue/feed))
+This also included [an old version of my feed](https://purarue.xyz/feed/) which [looked like this](https://github.com/purarue/glue_geocities/blob/main/.github/old_feed.png?raw=true), but re-implementing that as a static site without an API (which does not exist anymore, [was a bunch of genservers in elixir which cached the data](https://github.com/purarue/glue/tree/408d738439f05ef4797133f69114d28800710537/lib/glue/feed)) seemed painful, so I decided against it.

 Live at <https://purarue.xyz/geocities/>